biolab/orange2/docs/reference/rst/Orange.tuning.rst

 *****************

 Two classes support tuning parameters.
-:obj:`Orange.optimization.Tune1Parameter` for fitting a single parameter and :obj:`Orange.optimization.TuneMParameters` fitting multiple parameters at once, trying all possible combinations.
+:obj:`~Tune1Parameter` for fitting a single parameter and :obj:`~TuneMParameters` fitting multiple parameters at once, trying all possible combinations.
 When called with data and, optionally, id of meta attribute with weights, they find the optimal setting of arguments using cross validation.
-The classes can also be used as ordinary learning algorithms - they are in fact derived from :obj:`Orange.classification.Learner`.
+The classes can also be used as ordinary learning algorithms - they are in fact derived from :obj:`~Orange.classification.Learner`.

-Both classes have a common parent, :obj:`Orange.optimization.TuneParameters`, and a few common attributes.
+Both classes have a common parent, :obj:`~TuneParameters`, and a few common attributes.

 .. autoclass:: TuneParameters